10thrangerregiment-dev/Aircraft-Systems/README.md

 - **`NumPad 4`** — cycle which slot is "selected" (the HUD highlights it).
 - **`Shift+Tab`** — slew the camera to the selected slot.

-Use them however you like — three targets in priority order, three IPs for a gun run, three friendly positions to keep eyes on in rotation.
+In the current state, there is no preprogramming of these.
+In the future, that will change.

+> [!NOTE]
+> These interface with the TGT Waypoint Mode on the HMD.
+The currently selected display will present an on-screen pip, as well as routing information.

 #### Dropping map markers

 **`Y`** drops a marker where the reticle's pointing.
-The marker shows up on everyone's map (server-authoritative — there's no "is my map seeing what your map sees" problem).
+The marker shows up on everyone's map.
 Each marker gets an auto-numbered label using your two-letter prefix: `HM01`, `HM02`, and so on.

 **`Shift+Y`** toggles an overlay that draws the labels on the TGP camera view, projected to where each marker is in 3D space.
 Useful for keeping track of designated points while you're scanning around.
+You are able to see other aviator's markers with this overlay.

 You can change your two-letter prefix in the settings dialog (default is `HM`).

 #### Thermal — `Shift+N`

 Toggles FLIR on the camera.
-Default is a Gen 2 grayscale palette — white-hot, with a configurable mid-contrast level.
-Daytime defaults are tuned for the natural temperature range, but the display shifts automatically as the sun moves: at noon, the upper end of the range climbs to keep contrast usable.

 **`PageUp`** and **`PageDown`** step the gain manually.
 The TGP also runs an auto-gain mode that tracks scene radiance — gain hands off cleanly between manual and auto.

 #### Sparkle — `Shift+J`

-A pulsed IR laser designator.
-When you point the TGP at a target and toggle sparkle on, the aircraft emits a visible-in-NVG beam from a point just below the gimbal.
-Anyone with night vision sees the beam **and** the laser dot at the target.
+An IZLID strapped to a helicopter.
+When you point the TGP at a target and toggle sparkle on, the aircraft emits an IR visible beam from a point just below the gimbal.

-Default is a 2 Hz pulse with 50% duty cycle.
 The beam tracks wherever the reticle is — slew the camera, the beam follows.
 Sparkle stays armed when you close the TGP, so you can mark a target then close the pod and fly.

 > [!NOTE]
-> Sparkle is replicated — other players in the area see the same beam coming off your aircraft.
+> Sparkle remains in place during AREA and POINT lock.
+So you can lock a target or location, sparkle it, come out of the TGP and meneuver and maintain that sparkle.

-#### BFT — `Shift+B`
+#### Link 16 / Blue Force Tracking — `Shift+B`

 Toggles a **Blue Force Tracking** overlay.
-Friendly players and friendly AI within range get a small icon drawn over their position.
+Friendly group leaders display a real-time tracking icon overtop of them.
 When a friendly's in a vehicle, the icon attaches to the vehicle, not the body inside.
-Helpful when you're trying to spot the difference between "guys I'm supporting" and "guys I should be shooting."

-Range is generous (5 km by default), and the scan runs periodically rather than per-frame, so it doesn't tax the engine even with a packed AO.
+Range is 5km per default.

 #### Terrain warning

-Always-on.
-The TGP looks ahead along the helicopter's velocity vector — about eight seconds of flight time at current speed.
-If the trace finds ground, the warning lights up.
+The TGP looks ahead from the front of the helicopter for obstacles.
+If the helicopter is projected to impact an object within 8 seconds of flight, it will alert you with an audio/visual indicator.
 You can configure it three ways in settings: full on (visual + audio), sound off (visual only), or fully off.

-The trace runs once per second.
-It's not a substitute for looking out the window, but it'll catch you flying into a ridge during a head-down scan.

 #### Settings — `Shift+P`

 Opens a dialog (only works when the TGP is up) with:

-- **Marker prefix** — change `HM` to whatever two letters you like (`SP` for SPARK, `WP` for waypoint, etc.)
+- **Marker prefix** — change `HM` to whatever two letters you like (We use aviator First/Last initial to differentiate)
-- **Marker color** — index into the game's marker color palette
-- **Brightness** — slider, sets opacity for both the TGP HUD and the HMD
 - **Step/smooth threshold** — five preset buttons (all step / 1 / 2 / 3 / all smooth) and a custom field
 - **Smooth zoom rate** — how fast smooth zoom proceeds
 - **Dynamic smoothing** — on/off plus a strength slider
 - **Terrain avoidance mode** — on / sound-off / off
-- **Crosshair image** — name of an imageset entry to swap the reticle texture

 All these save to a per-pilot file under your profile.
 They stick across sessions, and can be reset by clicking Cancel + closing without saving.
+They also save between airframes.

 ---